dubey98/karma/README.md

 This is a simple to do app using which let's users create projects, tasks in projects and delete them.

 tools used

-* npm
+- npm
-* webpack
+- webpack
-* date-fns
+- moment
-* localStorage API
+- localStorage API
-* DOM manipulation
+- DOM manipulation

-This app is a work in progress. more features will be added soon.
+**Special attributes**
+This SPA was made completely with JavaScript and using DOM manipulation. it has very few features now and was made primarily to exercise and learn DOM manipulation.